vanduong0504/Social-Network/README.md

 ## Data
 Character Interaction Networks for the HBO Series "Game of Thrones"
 Thanks [Andrew Beveridge](https://twitter.com/mathbeveridge) for his data.
 For details, go [here](https://github.com/mathbeveridge/asoiaf).
-More information about his blog [https://networkofthrones.wordpress.com](https://networkofthrones.wordpress.com/).
+More information about his [blog](https://networkofthrones.wordpress.com/).
 For this project, we used [first book](https://github.com/mathbeveridge/asoiaf/blob/master/data/asoiaf-all-nodes.csv) in total five books from his data.

 ## Source code